CumulusNetworks/netqdemo-1.0/README.md

 Caveats
 -------
-If a node is deemed unreachable during the playbook run, and this happens if the servers haven't finished rebooting after setup, ensure the node is reachable via `ansible <nodename> -m ping` and just rerun the netq playbook again for that node via `ansible-playbook -s --limit <nodename>  netq.yml` where <nodename> in each case is replaced by the node in question.
+* If a node is deemed unreachable during the playbook run, and this happens if the servers haven't finished rebooting after setup, ensure the node is reachable via `ansible <nodename> -m ping` and just rerun the netq playbook again for that node via `ansible-playbook -s --limit <nodename>  netq.yml` where <nodename> in each case is replaced by the node in question.
 For servers, for example, you can run `ansible-playbook -s --limit 'server*' netq.yml`.
+* TAB complete works with netq command, but you'll need to log out and log back in to get it working after a fresh install.